Welcome to day seven of my 10 Days of Teaching Values series. Let’s get down and dirty today with some homeschooling character building lessons today!

 Find a grandparent, older neighbor, church member, or even a nursing home resident whom you trust to share Biblical wisdom with your child.
 Ask your child to write interview questions beforehand on the topic of character.
 Maybe the interview could focus on how character values have changed over the years.
 If you have access to a video camera, tape the interview for the entire family to watch and discuss at a later date.
 What a great memory to have on video!

 Academic Skills Covered: Writing, Speaking, Videography

 Literature Character Study

 Last week, I wrote about how to use literature as character training lessons.
-After you have used several books in this way alongside your child, let him choose a book for character analysis.
+After you have used several books in this way alongside your child, let her choose a book for character analysis.
 Younger children can analyze the main character, while older children can analyze all of the book’s characters.
 Depending on abilities, ask your child to notice:

 - character attitudes